kenwdelong/jmx-console/README.md

 Notes
 -----

 I don't make any representation that this is actually very good code.
-It's written with bare servlets and everything is pretty cobbled together - but who cares, since it's just a utility to add to an existing web app.
+It's written with bare servlets and jsp with no frameworks or abstractions.
+It's just a little thing to visualize JMX Mbeans.

 Maven
 -----